 Top 5 hair removal methods for busy mums

-Living the life of a busy mum would be so much easier without also having to take care of all the little issues that come with being a woman.
+Living a busy mum’s life would be so much easier without also having to take care of all the little issues that come with being a woman.
 But instead of frowning at the sight of unwanted hair growing back on your body, why not make the most of it, and take some much needed quiet time for yourself?

-Hair removal doesn’t need to be an unpleasant experience and here some of the most popular and effective methods.
+Hair removal doesn’t need to be an unpleasant experience, and here are some of the most popular and effective methods.

 Waxing is one of the oldest, most natural and still one of the most popular methods.
-It can be a little painful as it removes the hair directly at the root but it’s all worth the three weeks of smooth skin!
-Hair removal wax is readily available in most beauty and convenience stores but for a more professional albeit more expensive result, book yourself into a salon for a full on, well-deserved pampering session.
+It can be a little painful as it removes the hair directly at the root, but it’s all worth the three weeks of smooth skin!
+Hair removal wax is readily available in most beauty and convenience stores.
+For a more professional albeit more expensive result, book yourself into a salon for a full-on, well-deserved pampering session.